 Our Kitten Packages and Puppy Care Routines contain everything you'll need to know about your pet’s early development, including:

 - Information on spaying and neutering your pet

 - Information on common medical problems such as heartworm disease, feline leukemia, and zoonosis

 - Tips for how to socialize your puppy or kitten with animals and people, including pets already living in your home

-Our vets will be more than happy to answer any of your questions and put any of your worries to rest.
+Our vets in Santa Barbara will be more than happy to answer any of your questions and put any of your worries to rest.
 We want to ensure that you and your kitten or puppy have everything you need to start your wonderful life together.